 Please note that Limit your Speed signs are only installed at specific locations where The City’s speed studies have indicated a need.
 They are not installed on a request basis.
 Communities wishing to request speed signs should apply through the SLOWS program.

 Signs in the community

-Thirteen Interactive Speed Limit Observation and Warning System (ISLOWS) solar powered signs will be installed in various communities throughout Calgary to alert motorists if they are driving faster than the posted speed limit.
+Thirteen Interactive Speed Limit Observation and Warning System (ISLOWS) solar powered signs have been installed in various communities throughout Calgary to alert motorists if they are driving faster than the posted speed limit.
 These devices are useful reminders to motorists to slow down.
 The signs are installed at specific locations where our speed studies have shown issues.
 Locations identified for this year are shown on the ISLOWS location map and are listed below:

 - 18 Street S.E. at 21 Street S.E.